paulscherrerinstitute/ecmccfg/examples/test/multi_encoder/readme.md

 ## Homing encoder

+NOTE: Homing parameters for each encoder object can be defined.
+Therefore, this functionality is normaly not needed.

 The homing encoder is the encoder that will be used for control during homing sequence.
-Any of the configured encoders can be used as homing encoder (but as default encoder 0 is used).
+Any of the configured encoders can be used as homing encoder (but as default encoder 1 is used).

 If homing encoder is different than primary encoder the following will happen at homing:
 1. The homing encoder will be used for control (switch encoder).